Kuzniakers/Kuzniakers/README.md

 ✔ Git<br>
 ✔ Manual software testing<br>

-🌱 I’m currently learning JavaScript and React.js soon Python.
+🌱 I’m currently learning JavaScript and testing tools such as Selenium and Playwright.

 📫 How to reach me: <a target = "_blank" href="https://www.linkedin.com/in/konrad-ku%C5%BAniak-96912323b/">Linkedin</a>